Anatolie Ostap

-Anatolie Ostap (born 22 November 1979) is a Moldovan former footballer whose last club was Banga Gargždai in Lithuania.
-Ostap also played for Žalgiris Vilnius and Vetra in Lithuania, Gabala in Azerbaijan, Mash’al Mubarek in Uzbekistan, Tobol in Kazakhstan and Nistru Otaci, Tiligul-Tiras Tiraspol and Agro-Goliador Chişinău in his native Moldova.
+Anatolie Ostap (born 22 November 1979) is a Moldovan former professional footballer who played as a midfielder.
+He played for Žalgiris Vilnius, Vetra and Banga Gargždai in Lithuania, Gabala in Azerbaijan, Mash’al Mubarek in Uzbekistan, Tobol in Kazakhstan and Nistru Otaci, Tiligul-Tiras Tiraspol and Agro-Goliador Chişinău in his native Moldova.

-Career
+Club career

 Gabala

 In January 2009 Ostap signed for Azerbaijan Premier League side Gabala.
 In the summer of 2010 Ostap left Gabala after playing 31 league games for the club and scoring 1 goal.

 Banga Gargždai

 Following his release from Gabala, Ostap returned to Lithuania and signed for Banga Gargždai.
-After 17 league games spanning two years, Ostap had his contract cancelled by Banga Gargždai.
+After 17 league games spanning two years, he had his contract cancelled by Banga Gargždai.

 International career

 Ostap played twice for the Moldovan Under-16 team and three times for their under-21 team.